alphagov/frontend/README.md

 ### Running the application

+If you are [using docker](https://github.com/alphagov/govuk-docker) to run the application (which is advised) it will be available on the host at http://frontend.dev.gov.uk/

 To run the application standalone, run [static](https://github.com/alphagov/static) and execute the following command:

 ```
-PLEK_SERVICE_STATIC_URI=http://127.0.0.1:3013 ./startup.sh
+PLEK_SERVICE_STATIC_URI=http://127.0.0.1:3013 ./startup.sh --live
 ```

-which uses a local copy of static.
+which uses a local copy of static and content from production.

 Note that you will have to have [GOV.UK Mapit](https://github.com/alphagov/mapit) running locally.
 A valid dataset will have to be loaded for Mapit or postcode lookups will not succeed.
 This is part of the standard GOV.UK data replication steps.

 To run in a full development stack (with DNS, all apps running etc.) use`./startup.sh`.

-If you are using the GDS development virtual machine then the application will be available on the host at http://frontend.dev.gov.uk/

 ### Running the test suite